MOSES * EGYPT * SPAETH

 ¤

 :: OvS's reply.
-Much of the information to be found frequently on the Internet is not always reliable, in particular so-called information from "informers" like the well-known acquaintances, H. Oax and F. Raud.
+Much information to be found frequently on the Internet is not always reliable, in particular so-called information from "informers" like the well-known acquaintances, H. Oax and F. Raud.

 Also in this case the contents of the web address pretend to solve the puzzle without really doing so - and make illusory, ill-founded references to four more professional sources.